dunamismax/bash/linux/fedora/_scripts/_template.md

 # Please review the following guidelines thoroughly.
 This reference serves as the comprehensive template for all future Python scripts you generate on my behalf.
-All scripts must strictly adhere to the structure, style, and best practices demonstrated below
+All scripts must strictly adhere to the structure, style, and best practices demonstrated below, optimized for macOS environments.

 Core Libraries & Features:

-Rich: Use Rich for stylish CLI output, dynamic panels, formatted tables, and especially for progress tracking with spinners and ETAs.
+- Rich: Use Rich for stylish CLI output, dynamic panels, formatted tables, and especially for progress tracking with spinners and ETAs.
-Pyfiglet: Incorporate Pyfiglet to generate dynamic ASCII banners at startup.
+- Pyfiglet: Incorporate Pyfiglet to generate dynamic ASCII banners at startup.
-Prompt Toolkit: Utilize prompt_toolkit for interactive command-line input with auto-completion, history, and suggestions.
+- Prompt Toolkit: Utilize prompt_toolkit for interactive command-line input with auto-completion, history, and suggestions.
-Paramiko: Employ Paramiko for secure SSH/SFTP operations.
-Additional Libraries: Include any other necessary libraries to meet the task requirements, ensuring that they are installed automatically if missing.
+- Additional Libraries: Include any other necessary libraries to meet the task requirements, ensuring that they are installed automatically if missing.

 Dependency Management:

-At the start of every script, check for and install all required third-party Python dependencies.
-This installation routine should:
+- At the start of every script, check for and install all required third-party Python dependencies.
+- This installation routine should:
-Use Nala (instead of Apt) for package management commands on PopOS.
+  - Use Homebrew for package management commands on macOS.
-Be tailored to Fedora Linux as well, using DNF for package management.
-Install missing Python packages using pip with a clear mechanism for non-root and sudo contexts.
+  - Install missing Python packages using pip with a clear mechanism for non-root and sudo contexts.
+  - Handle macOS-specific package and path configurations.

 Platform Targeting:

-Scripts should be written primarily for Fedora environments, leveraging DNF for package related operations.
+- Scripts should be written primarily for macOS environments, leveraging Homebrew for package-related operations.
+- Include macOS-specific system checks and optimizations.
+- Utilize macOS-native features when appropriate (Spotlight, AppleScript, etc.).

 User Interface & Experience:

-Create polished, interactive, menu-driven CLI interfaces with dynamic ASCII banners.
+- Create polished, interactive, menu-driven CLI interfaces with dynamic ASCII banners.
-Use Rich spinners with progress tracking, displaying time estimates (ETAs) and elapsed time for long-running operations.
+- Use Rich spinners with progress tracking, displaying time estimates (ETAs) and elapsed time for long-running operations.
-Ensure that all interactive prompts utilize prompt_toolkit’s auto-completion and history features to enhance usability.
+- Ensure that all interactive prompts utilize prompt_toolkit's auto-completion and history features to enhance usability.
+- Support macOS dark/light mode detection for appropriate UI theming.

 Robustness & Best Practices:

-Implement comprehensive error handling, including graceful cleanup and signal handling (e.g., for SIGINT and SIGTERM).
+- Implement comprehensive error handling, including graceful cleanup and signal handling (e.g., for SIGINT and SIGTERM).
-Follow modular design principles with clear separation of concerns (configuration, UI, connection management, operations, etc.).
+- Follow modular design principles with clear separation of concerns (configuration, UI, connection management, operations, etc.).
-Include inline documentation, module docstrings, and descriptive comments to improve code readability and maintainability.
+- Include inline documentation, module docstrings, and descriptive comments to improve code readability and maintainability.
-Maintain consistency in code style and structure as demonstrated in the reference script.
+- Maintain consistency in code style and structure as demonstrated in the reference script.
+- Account for macOS file system peculiarities, including permission handling and hidden files.

 Operational Flow:

-Start with dependency checks and installations.
+- Start with dependency checks and installations using Homebrew and pip.
-Set up the environment, including any necessary configuration files and directories.
+- Set up the environment, including any necessary configuration files and directories (respecting macOS conventions).
-Display a dynamic header/banner using Pyfiglet and Rich.
+- Display a dynamic header/banner using Pyfiglet and Rich.
-Present a clear, interactive menu with comprehensive options and status indicators.
+- Present a clear, interactive menu with comprehensive options and status indicators.
-Incorporate progress spinners and time tracking for each operation.
+- Incorporate progress spinners and time tracking for each operation.
-Ensure proper cleanup of resources and connections on exit.
+- Ensure proper cleanup of resources and connections on exit.
+- Respect macOS application sandboxing and security requirements.

-Please confirm that you have fully reviewed and understand this template and that all future scripts you generate will follow these guidelines.
+Please confirm that you have fully reviewed and understand this template and that all future scripts you generate will follow these guidelines, optimized specifically for macOS environments.

 ```python
 #!/usr/bin/env python3